 In Chiang Mai

-The gorgeous setting upstairs at Aum where we sit on cushions at low timber tables in traditional Thai style add to the ambient atmosphere while enjoying a yummy meal picked straight from an organic garden, so the meals are so fresh and healthy.
-This is a great place for vegetarians and vegans and great for the budget with main dishes about 75 Baht (3 AUD).
-Our favourite here was the Thai vegetables with cashews and coconut.
+The gorgeous setting upstairs with cushions at low timber tables in traditional Thai style add to the ambient atmosphere.
+All the vegetables are picked straight from an organic garden, so the meals are so fresh and healthy.
+This is a great place for vegetarians and vegans and great for the budget.
+The main dishes cost about 75 Baht (3 AUD).
+Our favourite here is the Thai vegetables with cashews and coconut.

 For a change from Thai food, we tried the Salsa Kitchen.
 Though it’s not a specialised vegetarian restaurant they have a lot of vegetarian options and like they say… beans make up the true soul of good Mexican food.
-We have vegetarian nachos and chimichangos – flour tortillas filled with spicy beans, roasted peppers and cheese served with spicy homemade salsas, sour cream and pineapple/jicama salad.
-This topped off with a jug of sangria full of fresh chunky fruit was mouth-watering!.
+We have vegetarian nachos and chimichangos – flour tortillas filled with spicy beans, roasted peppers and cheese.
+All this served with spicy homemade salsas, sour cream and pineapple/jicama salad.
+This topped off with a jug of sangria full of fresh chunky fruit was mouth-watering!
 This was about 700 Baht (26 AUD).